seriti/contact-manager/README.md

 4.)
 Open the routes.php file and insert the **$this->group('/contact', function (){}** route definition block within the existing  **$app->group('/admin', function () {}** code block contained in existing skeleton **[directory-for-app]/src/routes.php** file.
+There is an addition publicly accessible route for email unsubscribe links which should be outside /admin group and have no access restrictions.
+Each contact has a GUID which is used to identify the contact for public access links.

 5.)
 Open the setup_app.php file and  add the module config code snippet into bottom of skeleton **[directory-for-app]/src/setup_app.php** file.
 Please check the **table_prefix** value to ensure that there will not be a clash with any existing tables in your database.